Why doesn't my doctor understand Sjogren's?

 Some clinicians put Sjogren’s in the “too hard basket”.
 Sjogren’s is complex and time consuming to manage.
 Clinical manifestations are extremely variable and often require care from multiple specialists.
 There is no “one size fits all” treatment strategy.
 No single medication helps every patient or every feature.
 In my experience, most clinicians want to provide the best care possible.
 The deficits in Sjogren’s care reflect a system-wide neglect of the disease.
 This is a much bigger problem than any individual clinician’s practice.
 For individual clinicians, knowledge, patience, creativity, and humility are required to diagnose and treat this challenging disease.

 Institutional barriers to comprehensive Sjogren’s care.
 Prior to October 2021, the ICD- 10 billing code for Sjogren’s was “sicca syndrome”.
 This misleading term reinforced the incorrect view of Sjogren’s as a sicca disease.
 Thanks to the Sjogren’s Foundation, the ICD- 10 codes now reflect the systemic nature of the disease.

 Rheumatologists and PCPs receive little training or support for Sjogren’s care.
 It can be tricky to offer educational materials that go against their current thinking.
 This can backfire if patients do not choose materials wisely and use a collaborative approach.
-Please see the Clinician Handouts page for how to share Sjogren’s information with clinicians.
+Please see the Handouts For Clinicians page for more about sharing Sjogren's information with clinicians.